Hyper Music / Feeling Good

-"Hyper Music" and "Feeling Good" are songs by English alternative rock band Muse, recorded for their second album Origin of Symmetry (2001).
-They were released together as a double A-side single on 19 November 2001.
+"Hyper Music" and "Feeling Good" are songs by the English rock band Muse, released in 2001 as a double A-side.
+It was as the fourth and final single from their second album, Origin of Symmetry.
+The songs reached No. 1 on the UK Rock Chart and UK Indie Chart, also seeing minor success on English, French and Polish pop charts.

 Composition

-"Hyper Music" is an art punk song, written by vocalist and guitarist Matthew Bellamy.
-"Feeling Good" was written by Leslie Bricusse and Anthony Newley for the 1964 musical The Roar of the Greasepaint – The Smell of the Crowd, later covered by jazz and soul singer Nina Simone.
+"Hyper Music" is a breakup song, described as art punk and funk metal, written by vocalist and guitarist Matthew Bellamy.
+"Feeling Good" is an alternative rock cover of a song written by Leslie Bricusse and Anthony Newley for the 1964 musical The Roar of the Greasepaint – The Smell of the Crowd, previously covered by soul and blues singer Nina Simone.

 A softer, rearranged version of "Hyper Music" was recorded under the title of "Hyper Chondriac Music" and included on Muse's 2002 compilation album Hullabaloo Soundtrack.

 Music videos

-The music videos for "Feeling Good" and "Hyper Music" were directed by David Slade.
-The music video for Hyper Music begins with a shot of a room that has a red floor and greyish walls with Bellamy slouching with a mic in front of him, and a guitar in his hands.
+Both music videos were directed by David Slade.
+The music video for "Hyper Music" begins with a shot of a room that has a red floor and greyish walls with Bellamy slouching with a mic in front of him, and a guitar in his hands.
 The video then changes to a shot next to Bellamy, as he starts playing the song.
 Seemingly out of nowhere, the rest of the band appears behind him as they all start playing, with shots interspersed with Bellamy playing his guitar alone, before stabilising into just the band playing the song, with a few shots of just Bellamy, with the shots of purely Bellamy increasing when the beginning riff is repeated.
 When the chorus repeats for the final time a crowd of people appears, jumping around the band.
 Nearly the entire video is shot very shakily, with apparent lens flares appearing at several moments.

-The music video for Feeling Good is rather similar.
+The music video for "Feeling Good" is rather similar.
 It begins with Bellamy playing a keyboard instrument.
 There is clearly a light shining on him.
 The light's cause is a hole in the roof, from which red petals are falling down on Bellamy.
 Shots of bizarre looking people are shown walking into light in the same room, with them continuing for the first 30 seconds.
 As the band yet again appears behind Bellamy, the petals' falling gets heavier.
 At a bit over the one minute mark the lights mostly disappear, as Bellamy starts singing into a megaphone, accompanied by a change in Bellamy's voice to a buzzing distortion.
 The lights turn back on as the distortion turns off, and the megaphone is gone, but now the warped looking people are standing behind the band.
 The people slowly begin climbing up the walls, presumably to escape, as the band keeps playing, with many of the people just staring at the band.
 In the final moments of the video the majority of the people are seen crawling on the walls.